How the Grinch Stole Christmas (2000 film): Television

-How the Grinch Stole Christmas premiered on television on ABC on November 25, 2004, and aired there until December 25, 2014 (with the exception of 2009).
-From December 5, 2004 to December 12, 2015, it was paired with the animated television special, airing annually as part of ABC Family's 25 Days of Christmas, which later became Freeform's event in December 2, 2017 – present.
+How the Grinch Stole Christmas premiered on television on ABC on November 25, 2004, and aired there until December 25, 2014 (except for 2009 due to it still airing on Starz).
+From December 5, 2004 to December 12, 2015, it was paired with the animated television special, airing annually as part of ABC Family's 25 Days of Christmas, which later became Freeform's event in December 2, 2017.
 During its airings, additional deleted scenes were featured that were not part of the original theatrical, VHS, or DVD releases.
-These included extended scenes such as Cindy's dad maxing out his credit card on gifts, Cindy inquiring about the Grinch before school, Lou visiting Cindy after she stayed late at school, and extended Grinch scenes in his cave and at the Christmas party.
+These included extended scenes such as Cindy's dad maxing out his credit card on gifts, Cindy inquiring about the Grinch before school (removed on NBC broadcasts), Lou visiting Cindy after she stayed late at school (removed on NBC broadcasts), Augustus asking out Martha while she decorates her house (removed on NBC broadcasts), and extended Grinch scenes in his cave and at the Christmas party.
 Other added content involved Martha May and Betty Lou competing in the Christmas Lights Contest in which it was won by Martha May, the Grinch trying on different outfits, and various moments showing the Whos preparing for Christmas.

-Since December 25, 2017, How the Grinch Stole Christmas has aired on NBC on Christmas night, typically following the animated television special.
-However, it did not air in 2022 due to an NFL game between the Tampa Bay Buccaneers and the Arizona Cardinals.
-In December 6, 2020, it aired on FX to promote the television premiere of the 2018 animated film of The Grinch.
+Since December 25, 2017, How the Grinch Stole Christmas has aired on NBC on Christmas night at 8:30 p.m. in all time zones except for Puerto Rico and the U.S. Virgin Islands, which aired at 9:30 p.m.
+AST (due to NBC affiliates in these territories using the Eastern Time Zone feed), following the airing of the animated television special.
+However, it did not air in 2022 due to an NFL game between the Tampa Bay Buccaneers and the Arizona Cardinals and still airing on HBO until July 2023.
+On December 6, 2020, it aired on FX to promote the television premiere of the 2018 CGI-animated film of The Grinch.